data-dependent/osrs-guides/skilling.md

 <div style="text-align:center"><img src="https://i.imgur.com/8WfMumW.gif" alt='1t combine-cooking' width=500>

 This shows a step involved in cooking for the mess hall in Zeah.
 Amazingly, we are still able to 1t cook.
 Below we describe in text the actions in the clip.
 - **Tick 1**: In client input, we combine cheese and incomplete pizza to produce an uncooked pizza in our inventory.
 Next in client input, we start interacting with the stove.
-During our turn, in interaction with objects, we cook the pizza..
+During our turn, in interaction with objects, we cook the pizza.

 Second, we consider a case where we need to do some interactions to get more raw food.